 The Company continues to use Adjusted OIBDA as a metric because it remains an important indicator of the Company's operational strength and performance of our businesses, as it provides a link between profitability and operating cash flow.
 The Company uses AFFO as the second metric because, like Adjusted OIBDA, management uses AFFO in managing the business and it is an important indicator of our operational strength and business performance.
-We believe the Adjusted OIBDA and AFFO metrics provide a more meaningful comparison of our Company's operating performance to other companies in our industry as well as to REITs.
+We believe the Adjusted OIBDA and AFFO metrics provide a meaningful comparison of our Company's operating performance to other companies in our industry as well as to REITs.

-Adjusted OIBDA and AFFO were selected and approved by the Committee as metrics for the Amended and Restated Executive Bonus Plan.
-These metrics are seen as critical to our long-term strategic plan, and are the most prominent two metrics tracked by our management and the investment community.
+Adjusted OIBDA and AFFO were selected and approved by the Committee as metrics for the Executive Bonus Plan.
+As a media company that is also a REIT, these metrics are seen as critical to both our short-term performance and our long-term strategic plan, and are the most prominent two metrics tracked by our management and the investment community.